20th July 2024

 Remember to always remain on the designated marked trails, no short cutting.

 Poles are allowed (but probably not necessary), please be conscious of where you’re pointing them.

 This course includes single track.
 If you are attempting to pass, please alert the runner in front of you before flying past them.
 Likewise, if you hear a runner approaching you from behind, attempt to find a spot to allow the runner to pass.

 As a general rule, when passing a runner, announce, 'on your left'.

 Uphill runners/hikers have the right of way to downhill runners.
 Remain in control as you descend and respect the other runners.

 Everyone is after the same goal here so let’s be respectful of each other’s races and have fun.

-These prices include a £1 donation to the Yorkshire Dales National Park to help towards the upkeep of the footpaths we use.
+All prices include a £1 donation to the National Park to help towards the upkeep of the footpaths we use.

 Entry List (SiEntries)